slowriot/libtelegram/README.md

 of threads to use to build.
 Alternatively, just use them as the starting point of your own project with your own build system.

+# Crossplatform Compatibility #
+All components used in this library should be fully cross-platform compatible;
+that means at the very least Linux, OS X and Windows.
+However, it has not been tested anywhere but Linux yet, and the examples and their Makefile may require modificaiton to build on other platforms.
+Let's face it, though, real servers are always going to be Linux.

 # Why not use one of the other C++ telegram bot frameworks? #
 Have a look at their code for yourself.
-The primary alternatives to this project are written in a messy java-like style, littered with `using namespace std`.
+The primary alternatives to this project are written in a messy java-like style, and littered with `using namespace std`.
 The code is full of unnecessary copies and inefficiencies, and fundamental features such as SSL support are often missing.

 * Here is a simple echo example from the leading alternative project: [samples/echobot/src/main.cpp](https://github.com/reo7sp/tgbot-cpp/blob/master/samples/echobot/src/main.cpp)
 * And here is the same functionality with LibTelegram: [examples/echo.cpp](https://github.com/slowriot/libtelegram/blob/master/examples/echo.cpp)

 You decide in which style you would prefer to write your next bot!

 # Advanced usage #